 Gently wash iDCs in 5 mL of OptiMEM without phenol red and centrifuge the cells at 300 x g for 5 min.
 Discard the supernatant and gently resuspend iDCs in 200 µL of OptiMEM without phenol red, adjusting a cell concentration of 6x106/100 µL.
 Do not place the cells on ice and avoid temperature alterations.
 Move on quickly and avoid long incubation periods of iDCs in OptiMEM without phenol red.

-Transfer 100 µL (6x106 cells) of the cell suspension into 4 mm electro cuvettes and either add 75 pmol of FIP200-specific siRNA or 75 pmol of scrambled siRNA, as a control.
+Transfer either 75 pmol of FIP200-specific siRNA or 75 pmol of scrambled siRNA, as a control, into 4 mm electro cuvettes and add 100 µL (6x106 cells) of the cell suspension.
 Directly pulse iDCs using the electroporation apparatus I, applying the following settings: 500 V for 1 ms.

 4.3.1.
 Prior to the experimental procedure, prepare siRNA suspensions according to the manufacturer’s instruction, aliquot and store them at -20 °C. Thaw and keep them on ice when using these siRNAs for electroporation.
 Before electroporating the samples, perform a test pulse.